Cover Image: Audio Technica | Design: HomeStudioBasics

 Pretty much everyone.
 I have come across rave reviews for all of the following:

 Credit to ZY

 This is an XLR mic, so you will need the following:

 - XLR cable (one is provided in the package!)
 What is XLR?

 - 48v phantom power via audio interface or mixer.
 What does an audio interface do?

 - A rudimentary understanding of how Acoustic Sound Treatment works.
-Given that this mic is a condenser, it will pick up everything.
+Given that this mic is a condenser, it will pick up some noise.

-One reviewer said that he turned his gain down to 50% and could still record very loud with great results.
+One reviewer said that he turned his gain down to 50% and could still record very loudly with great results.